Director and Principal Consultant

 - 2014 to date: Adjunct Fellow, Healthcare Leadership College, Ministry of Health Holdings

 - Advanced Certificate in Training and Assessment (Institute of Adult Learning, Singapore)

 - Developing Leaders for Learning one-year programme (the Civil Service College, Singapore)

 Dawn believes in giving back to the community.
 She was on the National Youth Council Academy Advisory Panel from 2011 to 2014.
 She served as a judge for the Singapore Tourism Board Experience awards in 2013 and 2014.
 She has been on the Harvard Alumni Interview Committee in Singapore since 1995.
-She also serves on the governing council of her church parish since 2015.
+She has also served on the governing council of her church parish since 2015.